ludwig247/SCAM/README.md

 Before installing , open and configure the shell script by providing the paths to , cmake3 and python3 at the top of the file.
-Afterwards, run the shell script to compile and install .
+Afterwards, run the shell script to compile and install.
+Installation is tested with Ubuntu 16.04LTS and Ubuntu 12.04LTS.

 Introduction